COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Proposed Architecture

 \subsubsection{Power Consumption vs Clock Frequency}

 Accurate power estimation requires realistic activity data, as post-synthesis estimates often miss switching and routing effects in complex LUTs.
-In Xilinx Vivado, the process is: (1) run functional simulation; (2) generate a .saif file with signal toggles; (3) import it into power analysis; (4) combine toggles with utilization, timing, and clock frequency.
-This yields power figures that capture actual activity and frequency behavior.
-Using this procedure, power consumption increases with clock frequency for all LUT architectures due to higher switching activity and dynamic power.
-The slope of the power versus frequency curve varies across designs, reflecting differences in logic complexity, routing, and the number of active switching elements.
-The Parallel LUT exhibits the steepest slope because its large number of adders and multiplexers produces more toggling per cycle.
-The Shared LUT shows low power for $K=8$ because extensive computation reuse reduces switching activity, despite slightly higher combinational complexity.
-The Hybrid LUT, while consuming slightly more power than the Shared LUT at small $K$ due to active logic per patch, achieves more consistent power for $K=16$ and the lowest power at $K=32$ by efficiently pairing adders and minimizing multiplexers, thereby reducing toggling per operation.
-The Split LUT has shallower slopes than Parallel LUTs, as reduced adder counts lower overall switching activity.
-These trends show that power depends on both logic complexity and switching/data reuse.
+In Xilinx Vivado, the procedure is: (1) run functional simulation; (2) generate a .saif file with signal toggles; (3) import it into power analysis; (4) combine toggles with utilization, timing, and clock frequency.
+This captures actual activity and frequency behavior.
+Power increases with clock frequency for all LUTs due to higher switching.
+The slope varies with logic complexity, routing, and active elements: Parallel LUT has the steepest slope from many adders and multiplexers; Shared LUT shows low power at $K=8$ due to computation reuse; Hybrid LUT has slightly higher power at small $K$ but consistent power at $K=16$ and lowest at $K=32$ by pairing adders and minimizing multiplexers; Split LUT shows shallower slopes due to fewer adders.
+These trends highlight the impact of logic complexity and switching/data reuse on power.